-Archaeologist have found human fossils from the Stone Age at the village of Xujiayao, Guzheng Township in Yanggao County.
-It is believed that Xujiayao Man were descendants of Beijing Man, who settled there when they encountered a lake in their westwards migration around 100,000 years ago.
+Archaeologists have found human fossils from the Stone Age at the village of Xujiayao, Guzheng township in Yanggao county.
+It is believed that Xujiayao Man was the descendant of Beijing Man, who settled there when they encountered a lake in their westwards migration around 100,000 years ago.

 Datong initially belonged to the State of Dai and later was annexed by the State of Zhao in the Warring States Period (475-221 BC).

-The Western Han Dynasty (206 BC-AD 24) adopted the system of prefectures and counties founded in the preceding Qin Dynasty (221-207 BC).
+The Western Han Dynasty (206 BC-AD 24): Datong adopted the system of prefectures and counties founded in the preceding Qin Dynasty (221-206 BC).
 Datong continued to belong to the prefectures of Yanmen and Dai.

-The Eastern Han Dynasty (AD25-220) designated Zhoumu in Chinese as the top administrative and military officer in an administrative region.
+The Eastern Han Dynasty (25-220): Datong designated Zhoumu in Chinese as the top administrative and military officer in an administrative region.
 Later, the office of Zhoumu was replaced by the title of inspector.
 Datong still belonged to the prefectures during the Eastern Han period.

-The Wuhuan and Xianbei tribes lived in the Datong region during the Three Kingdoms Period (AD 220-280).
+The Wuhuan and Xianbei tribes lived in the Datong region during the Three Kingdoms Period (220-280).

-Tongguang Temple was built in Datong, which was then called Pingcheng, during the reign of the Emperor Mingdi (AD 58-75).
+Tongguang Temple was built in Datong, which was then called Pingcheng, during the reign of the Emperor Mingdi (58-75).

 The State of Northern Qi replaced Eastern Wei in 550.
 Datong belonged to Beiheng and Beishuo and there were no noticeable changes to its boundaries.